Here is some selected coverage.

 Heads Up!
 2012 winner Richard Vilgen in front of the Thomson Reuters signs displaying his work rendering GRACE and USGS groundwater data.

 Last Call at the Oasis: Participant Media (An Inconvenient Truth, Waiting for Superman, Food, Inc.) Academy Award Winning Director Jessica Yu and Academy Award Nominated Producer Elise Pearlstein did an amazing job with their water documentary Last Call at the Oasis.
 Here’s a clip that sets the tone for my contributions.
-You can view a few others on our UCCHM YouTube channel.
+You can view a few others on our old UCCHM YouTube channel.

 Heads Up!
 2012 Times Square: This contest (which encourages scientific communication through graphic design) gave our satellite research data on groundwater depletion, and measurements from the USGS, to design professionals, who competed to create graphical displays for the Thomson Reuters and NASDAQ signs in Times Square.
 The winning entry (picture and NY Times blog post ), from Richard Vijgen, ran in the ad sequence for one month, starting on World Water Day, March 22, 2012.